pdhoward/fence/README.md

 Point the browser at various end points to trigger data streaming see server.js for details

+An endpoint 'api/chaos' emits a continual stream of chatter to test 'interactions' with microservices (bots) on the microplex platform

+This same endpoint can be modified to emulate traffic, shipments or other objects that are being tracked.
+A message structure with geolocations and appropriate identifying info would be published.

 ## License and Use
  [LICENSE](LICENSE.txt).